Assessment and Evaluation

 We view psychological evaluations as an opportunity to identify and answer specific questions and concerns, as well as a means for therapeutic understanding and connection.

-Our psychologists are experienced assessment specialists that offer extraordinary services, specifically tailored for you, your child and/or family.
+Our assessors are experienced assessment specialists that offer extraordinary services, specifically tailored for you, your child and/or family.

 Our assessment is focused on gaining information and clarity on your specific presentation in order to shed light on how you view yourself (or your child), your experiences in life, and the way in which you navigate the world.
 Assessment can also deepen self-understanding, growth and well-being.